Psalm 23 - The Lord is my Shepherd

 His leading is personal, but leads me to daily stop what I am doing and rest in the Lord's house, which is corporate.

-The Hebrew word vshabvti could be translated "and I will rest" from the root shabat, or "and that I may dwell" from the root yashav.
-If we take it to mean, "and that I may dwell", it means that good and mercy following me every day also results in me dwelling in the Lord's house all days.
-David said he sought this one thing in Ps 27:4, where the same Hebrew word appears.
+The Hebrew word vshabvti could be translated "and I will rest" from the root shabat, or "and my dwelling" from the root yashav.
+If we take it to mean, "and my dwelling", it means that good and mercy following me every day also results in me dwelling in the Lord's house all days.
+David said he sought this one thing in Ps 27:4, where the same Hebrew word is used.

 The word also can mean "and I will rest".
 The objection to this translation is that the Hebrew verb shabat means to cease or to stop.
 It does not make sense to stop forever.
 That is true, but the sentence doesn't have to mean to stop forever.
 It means to stop and rest for some time each day in the Lord's house for as long as there are days.